Cookham Dean Storytelling Week 2020

 The Bug Club scheme provides the children with a user name and password so they can participate in online reading activities and games at home.
-The children will access Bug Club via the Active Learn Primary Website, where they can select activities of their choice.
+The children can access Bug Club via the Active Learn Primary Website, where they can select activities and books of their choice.

 The aim of ‘Mystery Reader’ is to show children that adults love reading too so we would like to invite parents, grandparents or other family members to come into their child's class to read a children's story.
 This could be a book you particularly enjoyed reading when you were growing up, a current children's book brought from home or a book selected from the school library.
 The children will not know who is coming into their class for each session so it will be a surprise when their reader arrives.